iota-community/DAO-Pioneers/session-documents/2021/session-3.md

 ## Session 3 prep

-Listen in to this great podcast episode on Spotify about reward systems in DAOs
+Listen in to this great podcast episode on Spotify about reward systems in DAOs.